Siri-chan/.dotfiles/bashrc/README.md

 This is a basic terminal config for GNU `bash`.
-I don't use bash, but fish shouldn't be used as a login shell (See Footnote 1.), so this script sets the environment to be happy, and runs some fish-incompatible things, like `fnv env`, before automatially launching fish in any interactive shell.
+I don't use bash, but fish shouldn't be used as a login shell (See Footnote 1.), so this script sets the environment to be happy, and runs some fish-incompatible things, like `fnm env`, before automatially launching fish in any interactive shell.

 Therefore, this should generally be included if you wish to drive my config for fish.

 Requires:
-fnv, because it gets environment variables from it. bash (duh) and fish.
+fnm, because it gets environment variables from it. bash (duh) and fish.